 emissions per unit of generation thereby reducing global warming.

 statutory limits even during coal quality variations due to blending of

-coal etc. Also,

-NOX control in plants is achieved by controlling its production by
+coal etc. NOx control in coal fired plants is achieved by controlling

-diluted.
-In gas based stations, NOx control systems (hybrid burners or
+In gas based stations, NOx control systems (hybrid burners or wet